|

 physical and cultural landscape are in many ways a microcosm for

 the heritage of the Québécois.
+The language and culture of

 Québec continue to flourish against formidable odds; they